NetApp/harvest/README.md

 # Installation / Upgrade

+Download the latest package to your machine:
+- for CentOS, RHEL, etc this is the latest `harvest-2*..rpm` package.
+- for Debian, Ubuntu, etc use the latest `harvest-2*.deb`.
-Download the latest package to your machine.
-For CentOS, RHEL, etc this is the latest `harvest-2*.x86_64.rpm` package.
-To build from source or run in a Docker container, download the latest tarball (`harvest-2*.tgz`).
+- to build from source download the latest source tarball (`harvest-2*source.tgz`).

 ## RPM-based installation